christophergandrud/simPH/README.md

 ##### Additional styling

-Because in almost all cases `simGG` returns a *ggplot2* object, you can add aditional aesthetic attributes in the normal *ggplot2* way.
+Because in almost all cases `simGG` returns a *ggplot2* object, you can add additional aesthetic attributes in the normal *ggplot2* way.
 See the [ggplot2 documentation for more details](http://docs.ggplot2.org/current/).
 Here is a quick example:

 ---